AlvieTheGreat/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 7 - This program that prints the lowercase alphabet in reverse, followed by a new line. task 8 - This program that prints all the numbers of base 16 in lowercase, followed by a new line. task 9 - This  program that prints all possible combinations of single-digit numbers.Numbers must be separated by ,, followed by a space.Numbers should be printed in ascending order.
+task 7 - This program that prints the lowercase alphabet in reverse, followed by a new line. task 8 - This program that prints all the numbers of base 16 in lowercase, followed by a new line. task 9 - This  program that prints all possible combinations of single-digit numbers.Numbers must be separated by ,, followed by a space.Numbers should be printed in ascending order. task 10 - This program that prints all possible different combinations of two digits.Numbers must be separated by ,, followed by a space.
+The two digits must be different.01 and 10 are considered the same combination of the two digits 0 and 1.
+Print only the smallest combination of two digits.
+Numbers should be printed in ascending order, with two digits.